'The Voice' Season 21: Who Made the Top 11?

-'The Voice' Top 11 Revealed: Jim and Sasha Allen, Joshua Vacanti, Wendy Moten, Girl Named Tom, and More!
+'The Voice' Top 11 Revealed: Gymani, Holly Forbes, Joshua Vacanti, Wendy Moten, Girl Named Tom, and More!

 Ariana Grande Can't Stop Impersonating Celine Dion on 'The Voice'